Global Flow of Personal Information Raises Consumer Privacy Risks

 About the Centre for Information Policy Leadership

 The Centre for Information Policy Leadership at Hunton & Williams LLP is a global think tank led by internationally recognized privacy professionals who are consistently ranked among the best in their field.
 The mission of the Centre is to develop practical and innovative approaches to information governance that foster robust use of data while respecting privacy and civil liberties.
 Privacy professionals at member companies look to the Centre’s analysis and processes to evaluate and improve their information practices.
-Visit the Centre website via this link.
+Visit the Centre website.

 About The Privacy Projects